drufball/yosai/_drafts/save-tetsujin.md

 <br />
 <br />

 Eventually, another traveller approached the platform.
-He looked around, confused in much the same way as Denri and the others had been.
+He looked around, confused in much the same way as Denri and the others.
 The traveller dropped his pack to the ground and produced a rolled up parchment, scanning its contents and then walking to the statue at the platform's center.
 He knocked on the chest in the dragon's claws.

 After a long pause, there was the sound of many latches being undone before the front of the chest swung forward.
 Behind it was an elderly shapeling woman.
 Her hair was grey, done up in a messy bun pierced with a silver pick to hold it in place.
 Her already short form was badly hunched, and her eyes were massive behind thick glasses resting on a prominent nose.